Topological Graphic Passwords And Their Matchings Towards Cryptography

 \subsection{Algebraic groups from Topsnut-gpws, Topsnut-matrices and text-based passwords}

-We have know that a Topsnut-gpw $G$ has its Topsnut-matrix $A(G)$, and $A(G)$ induces a text-based password $D(G)$.
-So $G$, $A(G)$ and $D(G)$ can produce three Abelian additive groups, we call them \emph{Topsnut-group, Topsnut-matrix group and Text-pw group}, respectively.
-If a Topsnut-gpw $G$ matches with another Topsnut-gpw $H$, so two Topsnut-groups induced by $G$ and $H$ match to each other.
-More results on such groups can be found in \cite{Yao-Mu-Sun-Zhang-Su-Ma-Wang-2018}.
+We have known that a Topsnut-gpw $G$ has its Topsnut-matrix $A(G)$ which induces a text-based password $D(G)$.
+So this Topsnut-gpw $G$ and its Topsnut-matrix $A(G)$, as well as the text-based password $D(G)$ can produce three Abelian additive groups by the additive operation shown in (\ref{eqa:additive-operation-abelian}), we call them \emph{Topsnut-group, Topsnut-matrix group and Text-pw group}, respectively.
+If a Topsnut-gpw $G$ matches with another Topsnut-gpw $H$, so two Topsnut-groups induced by $G$ and $H$ match with each other.
+More results on such groups can be found in \cite{Sun-Zhang-Zhao-Yao-2017} and \cite{Yao-Mu-Sun-Zhang-Wang-Su-Ma-2018}.